Covid and Your Finances

 In February, I wrote that the Chinese word for “crisis” is made up of two characters: danger and opportunity.

 In any financial crisis, the danger is that you abandon your plan -- the plan you made with a cool head, that took into account your long-term goals and your financial resources.
 It is the plan that knew a crisis was coming at some stage and that built in enough cushion to see you through a crisis, even a long and deep one.
 The danger is that you forget all the hard work you did and let your emotions rule.
 That you sell low and regret it later, when the market rebounds ... as it always has.

 The opportunity is to hug to your plan more tightly than ever, knowing you can ride through this crisis.
 You have the opportunity to ignore the financial media, to ignore the daily market gyrations and keep your focus on your long-term goals, knowing the market will rebound eventually, and you have enough cash and bonds to wait it out.

-A recent blog entry, which provides lessons from four financial crises I have lived through, is here, while the full blog is located here.
-If we can be helpful, let’s talk – you can schedule a call here.
+A recent blog entry, which provides lessons from four financial crises I have lived through, is here.
+If we can be helpful, let’s talk – you can schedule a complimentary call here.